Marcoswodbarros/huddle-landing-page-with-alternating-feature-blocks/README-template.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the component depending on their device's screen size
-- See hover states for all interactive elements on the page
+- See the social media share links when they click the share icon

 ### Screenshot